Indian Drinks & Beverages

 Chai and hot drinks

 Masala chai, ginger tea, haldi doodh.
-The drinks that start the day or end it.
+The drinks that start or end the day.

 Cooling drinks and sherbets